BillyM04/Arduino-TemperatureTracker/README.md

 ```md
 git clone https://github.com/your-username/your-repository.git
 ```
-- The 'Arduino' directory is to be uploaded to an arduino, so that it can create dummy data, to simulate temperature readings.
+- The 'TempReadProj' directory is to be uploaded to an arduino, so that it can create dummy data, to simulate temperature readings.

 - Next we need to install the all the dependencies for our project, to do this we'll download the requirements.txt file